Morisset/PyNeb_devel/pyneb/README.rst

 * read and manage observational data;
 * plot and compare atomic data from different publications;
 * compute ionic abundances from line intensities and physical conditions;
-* compute elemental abundances from ionic abundances and icfs.
+* compute elemental abundances from ionic abundances and icfs;
+* compute electron temeprature from Balemr jump, at any wavelength and normalized to any HI line.

-PyNeb also incorporates emissivity tables of recombination lines for a few atoms (currently HI, HeI, HeII and O II).
+PyNeb also incorporates emissivity tables or emissivities fits of recombination lines.
 The interpolated emissivities can be used by any of the modules that rely on the n-level line emissivities to carry out the actions listed above.